ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 ---

-The early questions (5.1 to 5.3) were easy, and some of you might have been able to jump straight to the answer BAT, without going through each mathematical step.
+The early questions (5.1 to 5.3) are easy, and some of you might have been able to jump straight to the answer BAT, without going through each mathematical step.
 However, it is important to understand the step-by-step method in order to prepare for the harder questions.